JuliaAttic/Options.jl/README.md

 # Overview

 The Options package provides macros that allow the simulation of optional keyword arguments for Julia functions.
-Some of this functionality will be superseded by language support for keyword arguments ([see
+Some of this functionality was superseded by language support for keyword arguments ([see
 \#485](https://github.com/JuliaLang/julia/issues/485)).
 However, the Options package will likely remain relevant for cases where you need to pass optional arguments to nested functions without the parent functions needing to be aware